Nicochou/Aicut/README.md

     Step 2: Create a new local branch according to the bugfix, features ... from the project forked

-    Step 3: Modify the branch
+    Step 3: Code the feature.

-    Step 4: Push the branch to your remote repository
+    Step 4: Push the branch to your remote repository.

     Step 5: Create a Pull Request from your branch to the base branch : [develop]